cinzinga/cinzinga.github.io/_pages/about.md

 <img src="https://cinzinga.com/assets/images/profile.png" alt="profile" width="200"/>

-My name is Chris Inzinga.
-I am a current student studying information technology and computer information systems.
+My name is Chris, I am a college student studying computer information systems.
 I am an aspiring information security professional specializing in offensive security.

 ## Education

-I am currently finishing up my A.S in Information Technology Networking from NHTI - Concord's Community College while simultaneously beginning my B.S in Computer Information Systems from University of New Hampshire.
+I am currently in the last year of my B.S in Computer Information Systems from University of New Hampshire.

 ## Employment

-I work as a cyber threat intelligence intern at a company in New Boston, NH.
-There I utilize open sourced information gathering to develop actionable intelligence for business.
+I have worked as a cyber threat intelligence intern at a small local company.
+Most recently, I had the opportunity to work as a red team intern at a well-known consulting firm.

-Additionally, I am an active bug bounty hunter with Synack Red Team and Bugcrowd (currently ranked in the all-time top 100).
+Additionally, I am an active bug bounty hunter with Synack Red Team and Bugcrowd (currently ranked in the all-time top 75).

 ## Home Life
 In my free time I enjoy the outdoors, walking my dogs, and listening to audiobooks.
 I am also an avid Star Wars fan and enjoy brewing my own beer!